esplito/coding-notes/epicreact/react-suspense/notes.md

 >This is an intentional feature of React and Concurrent Mode that it will just wait for a little bit before it decides to render out your fallback here. - Dodds
 >
-(He refers tothe example where React waits a bit before displaying the fallback. https://github.com/kentcdodds/react-suspense/blob/main/src/exercise/03.js)
+(He refers to the example where React waits a bit before displaying the fallback. https://github.com/kentcdodds/react-suspense/blob/main/src/exercise/03.js)

 Example: https://react-suspense.netlify.app/3